 Annoying glare and halos have several sources.

 Early-stage cataracts can create halos and make light scatter instead of focus, resulting in blurred vision.
 Other culprits are nearsightedness, farsightedness and astigmatism.
 Having had radial keratotomy (an older form of refractive or vision-correction surgery) might be to blame.
 Simple situations can make glare flare: driving into the sun or gazing at a clear, flat, sun-drenched surface, such as a beach or a field covered in snow.

 But you needn’t put up with these visual annoyances.

 Someone whose eyes don’t properly focus light on his/her retinas due to being nearsighted or farsighted can be fitted with prescription eyeglasses or contact lenses.

 Sunglasses (prescription and non-prescription) with polarized lenses are terrific at combating glare from the sun and bodies of water that reflect a bright sky.
 An optometrist will help you choose the best degrees of polarization and shapes of frames.

 While driving, tinted window shades and shaded sun visors are effective against the harsh summer sun.

-At the offices of Georgia Vision Center, our skilled and experienced team members are experts in their field.
+At the offices of Southeast Eye Group, our skilled and experienced team members are experts in their field.
 We want what you want: excellent outcomes.
 Please don’t hesitate to schedule an appointment today.

 By Georgia Vision Center